miladrostami-devjava/MyTools-CLI-App-/README.md

 ## 📜 License

+Notes!!! : this project is free for developed

 This project is released under the **MIT License**.
 You are free to use and modify it at your own responsibility.

 ```